 On this expedition, you’ll backpack in Yosemite National Park, what John Muir called nature’s temple and rock climb granite in the Ansel Adams Wilderness.
 If you are looking to develop your leadership skills and challenge yourself, this is a great course to discover what wilderness travel can offer.

-Yosemite National Park receives 4 million visitors every year, this course takes you to treasured areas away from the crowds so you can discover the lifelong benefits and perspective that only wilderness travel can offer.
+Yosemite National Park receives 4 million visitors every year yet this course will take place in treasured areas away from the crowds so students can discover the lifelong benefit and perspective that only wilderness travel can offer.

-Outward Bound courses vary in length from 4 to 85 days.
-On shorter courses, participants will receive an intro to leadership skills, build strength of character and cultivate a desire to serve.
-With longer courses, the same outcomes and benefits are achieved with the ability to reach a more profound level of mastery as there are more opportunities develop technical skills, receive and implement feedback and further personal development.
+Our courses vary in length from 4 to 85 days.
+On shorter courses, students will receive an introduction to leadership skills, strength of character and a desire to serve.
+With longer courses, the same outcomes and benefits are achieved but reach a more profound level of mastery, as there are more opportunities develop technical skills, receive and implement feedback and further personal development.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.